department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-with-staff.md

 #### Ease of use

 - At least 75% conversion rate of eCheck-in. | Create Explore Report in GA4 with custom GA Events
-- Decrease in time spent with Veterans during check in at the clinic who have completed eCheck-in; according to in-person semi-structured interviews with MSAs and clinical staff.
-E.g., are staff asking pre-registration questions again?
+- Decrease in time spent with Veterans during check in at the clinic who have completed eCheck-in, and speficially, what percentage of MSAs are re-asking pre-registration questions; according to in-person semi-structured interviews with MSAs and clinical staff.

 #### Service completion

-- Decrease in canceled or missed appointments from Veterans with eCheck-in completed; to be collected in scheduled facility and IVC feedback sessions.
-(Is there an IVC report for this now?)
+- Decrease in canceled or missed appointments from Veterans with eCheck-in completed; to be collected in scheduled facility and IVC feedback sessions **or** is there an existing IVC report for these numbers?
 - Decrease in number of occasions MSAs or clinicians spend time locating a Veteran who has completed eCheck-in, but is not in the clinic waiting room; to be collected in scheduled facility and IVC feedback sessions.

 #### Trust and satisfaction

 ##### - Quantitative

-- Decrease in mentions (at participating clinics) from Veterans of clinic staff not using PCI and challenges with finding their appointment's clinic after completing online check in, according to VSignals reports. | [VSignals Veteran Feedback Reports](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/checkin/research/VSignals/2024)
+- Decrease in mentions (at participating clinics) from Veterans of clinic staff not using PCI and challenges with finding their appointment's clinic after completing online check in, according to VSignals reports.
+(Should be low volume due to go-to-market strategy.) | [VSignals Veteran Feedback Reports](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/checkin/research/VSignals/2024)
-- At least 3.75 SUS, according to in-person user acceptance testing (UAT), i.e., Veterans. (% of 4 and 5's)
+- At least same percentage of 4 and 5 System Usability Scores compared to CSAT scores, according to in-person user acceptance testing (UAT), i.e., Veterans.
 - Increase in employee satisfaction towards PCI, according to in-person semi-structured interviews with MSAs and clinical staff.

 ##### - Qualitative